-By introducing the idea of a parallel system where there’s a chance for anyone to prosper, Parallel creates a post-scarcity narrative that stands between reality and conceptuality, to which hypothesis the general public is invited to respond; Parallel takes the form of a public performance and speculates on the existence of a virtual platform as a “reset button”, a playground to regulate and rearrange real-life property in any way participants consider as efficient for a functional and just cohabitation.
+By introducing the idea of a parallel system where there’s a chance for anyone or everyone to prosper, Parallel creates a narrative that stands between reality and conceptuality, to which hypothesis, random participants in a public space are invited to respond; Parallel speculates on the existence of a virtual platform as a “reset button”, a playground to regulate and rearrange real-life property in any way participants consider as efficient for a functional and just cohabitation.
 Participants share their thoughts on authority and a hypothetical redistribution of wealth.
-The hypothetical platform becomes a mediator to discuss the complex nature of ethics in economics and to investigate whether the already existing capitalist context is eventually transferred to virtual domains, disrupting the perception of our most idealistic self.
+The hypothetical platform becomes a mediator to discuss the social psychology of possessions and to investigate whether the already existing capitalist context is eventually transferred to virtual domains, disrupting the perception of our most idealistic self.
 For this performance, we collaborated with a professional who had specialised in door-to-door sales.

-The documentation records the inconsistency in our opinions and beliefs, between reality and a virtually conceived (or reconceived) society; interestingly enough, most of the participants seem to be happy with ideas of shared ownership and fair redistribution in a virtual reality, but when it comes to the virtual version of their own real word assets, they become less solidary “because they are theirs”.
-The recorded response brings to mind John Rawls’ concept of the “Original Position”, “the appropriate initial status quo which insures that the fundamental agreements reached in it are fair” (Rawls, 1971); what we witness is the fact that the “Original Position” in Parallel is perceived by the participants as the one currently held.
+The documentation records the inconsistency in views, between reality and a virtual domain; interestingly enough, most of the participants seem to be happy with ideas of shared ownership and fair redistribution in a parallel reality, but when it comes to the virtual version of their own real word assets, they become less solidary “because they are theirs”.
+Virtual domains, as Second Life has already proved, are not unencumbered by the existing structures of capitalism and are prone to right, rather than left-libertarianism.